Michael Thorpe ’19, MAT ’20, still remembers feeling inspired by the Quinnipiac students interning at his high school years ago.

 Programs at a Glance

-Programs that aim to inspire
+Aim to inspire

-Opportunities for Students
+Opportunities for students

-- Resumé writing and interview workshops
+- Resume writing workshops with alumni

 - Individual career advising and counseling sessions

-- Help with in-state and out-of-state certification process
+- In-state and out-of-state teaching certification assistance

 Admissions and Financial Aid

 Our students in the School of Education aren’t just numbers to us.
 And neither are you.
-We’re happy to guide you through the application process and respond to your individual needs and concerns at every step.
+We’re happy to guide you through the application process, and respond to your individual needs and concerns at every step.